alex-louvet/partitions/doc/classes.md

 `SetSystem GridGraph(int n, int d)` builds `n*n` points on the integer grid and s one set is added to the set system for each point containing points with $L_1$ distance `d` to the considered point

-`SetSystem LinearGrid(int n, int d)` similar to the grid set system but the ith set orthogonal to a cannonical vector is duplicated i times
+`SetSystem LinearGrid(int n, int d)` similar to the grid set system but the ith set orthogonal to a canonical vector is duplicated i times

-`SetSystem ExponentialGrid(int n, int d)` similar to the grid set system but the ith set orthogonal to a cannonical vector is duplicated $e^i$ times
+`SetSystem ExponentialGrid(int n, int d)` similar to the grid set system but the ith set orthogonal to a canonical vector is duplicated $e^i$ times

 `SetSystem DirectionalGrid(int n, int d)` similar to the grid set system the sets orthogonal to $1 0 \ldots 0$ are duplicated $n^{1/d}$ times